tdkehoe/iam/users_roles.md

 * All resources within the account
 * All resources within all services that belong to an individual resource group with the ability to manage the resource group
 * All resources within a single service in a resource group with the ability to manage the resource group
-* All resources within a single service across the account, regardless of the resource group they are assigned to
+* All resources within a single service across the account, regardless of the resource group they're assigned to
 * Resources in an individual instance
-* A single resource type within an instance, for example, a bucket in a {{site.data.keyword.objectstorageshort}} instance
+* A single resource type within an instance, for example, a bucket in an {{site.data.keyword.objectstorageshort}} instance

 To grant another user full access to the account for the purposes of managing user access and managing all account resources, you must assign two policies.
 One policy that gives the user access to all resources in the account by selecting **All Identity and Access enabled services** with the **Administrator** role assigned.
 And, one policy that gives the user access to all account management services in the account by selecting **All account management services** with the **Administrator** role assigned.
 {: tip}